 - Probabilistic layer.

-For the scaling layer, the mean and standard deviation scaling method has been set.
+For the scaling layer, we set the mean and standard deviation scaling method.

 We set one perceptron layer with 3 neurons having the logistic activation function.
 This layer has seven inputs, and since the target variable is binary, only one output.